Imperial Citadel of Thăng Long: Lê–Mạc period (15th–18th centuries)

+Outline of Lê dynasty imperial palace in 17th century.

+Outline of Lê dynasty imperial palace, Kính Thiên throne hall (orange ,left) was the most important building of the palace.

 Rulers during the Mạc dynasty, controlled Đông Kinh from 1527 until 1592.
 In 1585 a period of construction began under Mạc Mậu Hợp.
 In 1592, the citadel was seized by armies from the Revival Lê dynasty and re-established as the dynasty's capital city, undergoing more repairs in 1599 and serving as a symbolic seat of power and administrative heartland for the Trịnh lords.

 Nguyễn-French period (18th–20th centuries)

 When the Nguyễn dynasty took control in 1802, after a period of war and Qing dynasty influence, the capital of Đại Việt was moved to Huế.
 A new Imperial Citadel, which followed the same three-sector plan as the Imperial Citadel at Thăng Long, was constructed there.
 Much of what was left of the Imperial Citadel of Thăng Long after the destructive war at the end of the 18th century was taken to serve the construction of the new citadel.